 - Stir in the cooked rice and heat through.
 Add the flaked fish and continue to stir, but gently enough to avoid breaking up the fish.
 When the rice and fish are hot, remove from the heat and add the fresh coriander.
 Mix well, but gently.

 - Slice the eggs into quarters and place on top of the rice.
-Garnish with the sliced green onion and serve.
+Garnish with the sliced green onion and coriander leaves and serve.

 - Smoked haddock may be hard to obtain.
 Smoked cod is a good substitute.
 You may also try cold-smoked salmon – but that will not need to be poached.